Intercept HTTP Requests

 Mock HTTP Requests

-Use the request mocker to intercept your application’s HTTP requests and respond to them with dummy data.
+Use the request mocker to respond to HTTP requests with dummy data.
 This is useful when some parts of your website’s infrastructure are difficult to deploy or costly to use.

 Imagine that your application sends data to a third-party traffic analysis service.
 You do not want your functional tests to impact your website’s analytics.
 Add a request mocker to intercept requests to that service, and emulate the response as needed.